 The abrupt shifts might come off as unnatural and forced, pulling the viewer out of the narrative.

-Here are some tips to mitigate jump cut overuse:
+Here are some tips to mitigate such video editing mistakes:

 - Use Cutaways: Incorporate cutaway shots to break the monotony of jump cuts, aiding in a smoother narrative transition.